Investment in technology: Make or break for Nigeria’s oil, gas industry

 However, the minister says promoting digital transformation in the oil and gas industry would boost profitability and efficiency, as the data-centric tools enable real-time view of operations across the value chain and allow predictive operations and maintenance.
 Closing the digital gap would help lessen hindrances to efficient production and improve process optimisation in the country’s oil and gas industry.

-Tye question analysts continue to ask is how can digital technology be enhanced in the sector?
+The question analysts continue to ask is how digital technology can be enhanced in the sector

 Also, he advocated for increased government and organisational funding for the sector to ensure effective development, promotion, and implementation of petroleum technology and manpower expansion policies through research and training of Nigerians.